Will-Wright/image-segmentation/README.md

 * `./src/GetAdjMat.py`: computes the pixel adjacency matrix in `O(n)` flops, where `n` is the number of pixels.
 The current method in `scikit-image` requires `O(n^2)`.
    - Status: not done.
 Need to finish coding binary ops on adjacency relations.

-* `./src/SolveSDPwithCvxopt.py`: transforms SDP into  appropriate model format and solves it with `cvxopt` optimization package.
-   - Status: done

 * `./test/`: contains test images and prototyping files for use in finishing package.